ExtensityAI/symbolicai/README.md

 - *ChatBot*: See how to implement a custom chatbot based on semantic narrations ([notebooks/ChatBot.ipynb](notebooks/ChatBot.ipynb))

 You can solve many more problems with our Symbolic API.
 We are looking forward to see what you will build with it.
-Keep us posted on our shared community space on [Discord: RL Is All You Need / SymbolicAI](https://discord.gg/QYMNnh9ra8).
+Keep us posted on our shared community space on [Discord: AI Is All You Need / SymbolicAI](https://discord.gg/QYMNnh9ra8).

 ## 🤷‍♂️ Why SymbolicAI?